 Pros

 - Hyper-targeting: Geolocation advertising allows for precise targeting based on a user's real-time location.
-This level of specificity can lead to higher engagement and conversion rates.
+A level of specificity like this can lead to higher engagement and conversion rates.
 However, some people may see this as a con, depending on how they feel about this type of advertising.

 - Increased relevance: Content delivered through geolocation marketing is contextually relevant to the user's immediate surroundings, making it more likely to capture their interest.